Glagan/MyMangaDex/README.md

 - [x] Some options

 ## TODO
-- [ ] Modal to directly edit all informations
 - [ ] Re-reading
+- [ ] Auto add to Reading and Completed lists on MangaDex